JaneliaSciComp/SongExplorer/README.md

 In the right panel are now displayed snippets of detected waveforms which are within that circle.
-The size of the circle can be adjusted with the `Circle Radius` slider and the number of snippets displayed with `gui_snippet_n{x,y}` in "configuration.pysh".
+The size of the circle can be adjusted with the `Circle Radius` slider and the number of snippets displayed with `gui_snippet_n{x,y}` in "configuration.py".
 The snippets should exhibit some similarity to one another since they are neighbors in the clustered space.
 They will each be labeled "predicted mel-pulse", "predicted mel-sine", or "predicted ambient" to indicate which threshold criterion they passed and that they were detected